Jeffrey Epstein: Acquaintances

-Epstein was associated with former Trump chief Strategist Steve Bannon.
-According Michael Wolff, Bannon and Epstein were introduced in December 2017.
-Bannon met with Epstein several times at his mansion in New York.
-Also according to Wolff, Bannon coached Epstein for a 60 Minutes interview which never occurred.
-A New York Times article reported that Bill Gates's relationship with Jeffrey Epstein started in 2011, just a few years after Epstein's conviction, and continued for some years.
-In August 2021, Gates said the reason he had meetings with Epstein was because Gates hoped Epstein could provide money for philanthropic work, though nothing came of the idea.
+Disgust with Epstein was cited by Melinda French Gates as one of the reasons for her divorce of Bill Gates, who met Epstein after he had been convicted for paedophilia.
+Bill Gates's relationship with Epstein started in 2011, a few years after Epstein's conviction, and continued for years.
+In 2021, Gates said he met with Epstein because he hoped Epstein could provide money for philanthropic work, though nothing came of it.
 Gates added, "It was a huge mistake to spend time with him, to give him the credibility of being there."